Wadye17/cestrum-cli/README.md

 however, you can still make Cestrum print it out and wait for your confirmation before proceeding to the application of the reconfiguration by adding `-a` (or `--ask-confirmation`).

+---
+**NOTE**

+For visualisation purposes, after each `kubectl` command execution, the process sleeps for 3 seconds.

+---

 ## Overriding a Configuration
 For safety purposes, Cestrum does not allow registering a configuration with the name of one that already exists; it will raise a warning telling you that a configuration with such a name is already registered, then exits with `exit code 2`.